Which Gluten Free Flour To Use?

 Here is a list of my 10 favourite gluten free flours

-Almond flour ~ Almond flour has a rich slightly nutty taste and works well with cakes, cookies, muffins, and breads.
-It is also low carb high protein and has low glycemic index.
+Blanched Almond Flour ~ Almond flour has a rich slightly nutty taste and works well with cakes, cookies, muffins, and breads, particularly in making paleo breads.
+It is also low in carbohydrates, high in protein and has low glycemic index.

 Arrowroot Flour ~ It’s an excellent substitute for cornstarch and flour as a thickening agent in sauces and gravies.
 Arrowroot flour has low glycemic index.